 How popular is Harvey?

-Charted below is the birth name popularity of Harvey for boys.
+Charted below is the birth name history of Harvey for boys.
 Harvey was first listed in 1880-1889 and reached its peak rank of #58 in the U.S. then, and is currently at #493.
-(2014 Birth Statistics)
+(2014 U.S. SSA Records)

-Displayed below is a comparison of the popularity of the boy name Harvey and affiliated names.
-Harvy and Harve are the popular variation forms of Harvey (#493 the previous year) listed in the Top 1000.
-These relations of Harvey were popular as baby names during the years 1880-1889 (average #508) and are somewhat less common today (#831, ▼66%), with the version Harve becoming less in vogue.
-Harvey is the most fashionable baby name in this list, with this name undergoing a resurgence in popularity.
-(2014 Birth Statistics)
+Displayed below is a comparison of the statistics of the boy name Harvey and affiliated names.
+Hervey, Herve, Harvie, Harve and Harvy are the popular variation forms of Harvey (#493 the previous year) listed in the Top 2000.
+These relations of Harvey were popular as baby names in the 1880s (average #951) and are now significantly less common, with versions such as Harvey going out of style.

-Suggested similar baby names are Barney, Barrey, Carey, Carley, Carney, Carrey, Carvel, Carver, Darbey, Darcey, Darsey, Davey, Earley, Farley, Garey, Garrey, Garrvey, Garve, Garven, Garvey, Garvy, Hadley, Hagley, Hailey, Haley, Halley, Halsey, Halver, Hanley, Harben, Harden, Hardey, Hardy, Harel, Harken, Harlea, Harlee, Harlen, Harley, Harly, Harmen, Harper, Harrel, Harry, Harte, Harthy, Hartley, Hastey, Havel, Haven, Hawley, Hayley, Herb, Herbie, Hurley, Jarvee, Jarvey, Jervey, Karney, Larrey, Markey, Marley, Marve, Marvel, Marven, Matvey, Parrey, Parvez, Tavey, Warley and Yarley.
+Suggested similar names are Barney▼, Barrey, Carey▼, Carley, Carney, Carrey, Carvel, Carver, Darbey, Darcey, Darsey, Davey, Earley, Farley, Garey, Garrey, Garrvey (see Garvey), Garve, Garven, Garvey, Garvy, Hadley, Hagley, Hailey, Haley, Halley, Halsey, Halver, Hanley, Harben, Harden, Hardey, Hardy▼, Harel, Harken, Harlea, Harlee, Harlen, Harley▼, Harly, Harmen, Harper▲, Harrel, Harry▼, Harte, Harthy, Hartley, Hastey, Havel, Haven, Hawley, Hayley, Hurley, Jarvee, Jarvey, Jervey, Karney, Larrey, Markey, Marley▲, Marve, Marvel, Marven, Matvey, Parrey, Parvez, Tavey, Warley and Yarley.
 These names tend to be less commonly used than Harvey.